tonocm/HackerChat/README.md

 With this current process, not a single hackathon core component is being maximized.
 Hackers usually wait until the beginning of the event to find a team; which usually leads to the formation of a team with random sets of abilities.
 Inheritely, due to a lack of diversity, there exists a limitation on the learning opportunity a hackaton strives to provide.
 Which restricts creativity and overall performance, relative to a well-planned team.

-Even further, once the event gets started, there is no effective communication mean to exchange thoughts, ideas, and informal conversations within the hackathon.
+Furthermore, once the event gets started, there is no effective communication medium to exchange thoughts, ideas, and informal conversations within the hackathon.

-The most natrural solution is to provide a service that includes a standard communication platform and a teammate matchmaking service based on the abilities a person can provide, and those he/she is looking for.
+The most natrural solution is to provide a service that includes a standard communication platform and a teammate matchmaking service based on the abilities a person can provide, and those he or she is looking for.

 #####HackerChat allows for the original purpose of hackatons to be accomplished.